Looking for some design inspiration? We celebrate iconic designers who've influenced modern graphic design.

 Between his editorial designs, logos, advertisements, and visual identity work, Rand injected avant-garde European ideas into American visual culture, mixing visual art and commercial design.
 His colourful combinations and use of typography aimed to “defamiliarize the ordinary”, and his iconic style is still impacting graphic design to this day.

 Feeling inspired?
 There’s more where that came from!
 Check out our Iconic Designers Collection, or these posts on Pantone Color Trends for Fall 2020, 90s Graphic Design Trends Making a Comeback in 2020 and How to Succeed as a Freelance Graphic Designer.
-And over to Envato Elements to start creating today!
+And head over to Envato Elements to start creating today!